-Recovery is defined as the coordinated efforts and processes to effect the immediate, medium- and longterm holistic regeneration of a community following a disaster.
+Recovery is defined as the coordinated efforts and processes to effect the immediate, medium- and long-term holistic regeneration and enhancement of a community following a disaster.
 It is the process of re-establishing the quality of life of the community following an emergency while taking opportunities to meet future community needs and exposure to hazards and risks.
 The Otago CDEM Group Plan and subsequent planning for recovery activities acknowledges that the primary organisation responsible for a community's recovery is its district council, under the leadership of the mayor.
 The Otago CDEM Group's actions and activities will always take this into account and will work with the affected mayor/s to facilitate the best outcomes possible.

-Recovery generally operates without discrete legislative powers and relies in large part on the active collaboration of partners and stakeholders for its effectiveness.
-In an extreme event, the Government may pass new legislation to assist with recovery activities and this will be considered at the time.
+Recovery relies in large part on the active collaboration of partners and stakeholders for its effectiveness.